mfreed7/mutation-events-polyfill/README.md

   </script>
   ```

+The polyfill monkeypatches `addEventListener` and `removeEventListener`
+and attaches a Mutation Observer whenever addEventListener is called with
+a Mutation Event name.

 ## Implementation / Behavior
 The implementation uses Mutation Observer, which should be well supported
 by all evergreen browsers.